Course planning advice for Arts students

 Course progression check

-If you need to speak to someone after getting a response to your course progression check, you can visit Arts Student Services and see a course adviser.
+If you need to speak to someone after getting a response to your course progression check, you can call Arts Student Services on (03) 9905 2140 to speak to a course adviser.
+They're available from 9am to 5pm, Monday to Friday.

 Arts Student Services have a number of course advisers to assist with course planning.
 They can also help you if you have difficulties with your studies due to academic or personal reasons.